chap0ng/2023-head-md-future-of-drawing/head-md-future-of-drawing/process/2023-11-04/readme.md

 1. Sketching/Planning the testing experience
 2. Sketching possible shapes
 3. Testing prototype and derushing videos
-4. Adding a short presentation to the 2023-11-02 readme file
+4. Adding a short presentation to the 2023-11-02 readme file in presentation folder
 5. Finishing 2023-11-03 Github update
 6. Final github update and adding todaday feedback
 ---